An urban oasis in the heart of Madrid

 Whether it’s strolling among the tree-lined paths, rowing a boat on the pond, attending outdoor concerts, or simply enjoying a peaceful moment amid nature, El Retiro Park continues to be a cherished treasure in Madrid, connecting the present with its illustrious past.

-My wow moment came after clapping eyes on topiary.
-The brushed were preened and pruned to scluptural perfection.
+My wow moment came after clapping eyes on the topiary.
+The bushes were preened and pruned to sculptural perfection.
 My deepest admiration go to the gardeners who are true artists.
 The garden looked like a work of art!

 So with its beautiful sculptures, monuments, galleries, idyllic lake and sublime topiary, El Retiro Park is so much more than just a park.